RedTheFedoraShark/SimpleGame/README.md

-Felt cute, might make private later.
 A small project for university IT class.
+An attempt at designing and making a simple game using inapproriate tools.